-Students seeking early graduation will work with the school guidance office to complete necessary forms and approval from the school board.
+Students seeking early graduation will work with the school guidance office to complete the following forms and seek approval from the school board.
 Graduating early means the students will not be allowed to attend any senior activities during 2nd semester for seniors, with the exception of Prom and Commencement Ceremony.

-Clarinda High School Early Graduation Application and Checklist
+Clarinda High School 2025-2026 Early Graduation Application & Checklist